nextflow-io/training/docs/hello_nextflow/seqera/02_run_with_launchpad.md

 3. Change the "Workflow run name" to "<username>-rnaseq-test".
 4. Click "Next" to bring up the parameters form.
 5. Find the `trimmer` parameter and change it to `fastp`.
-6. Click to "Next" to inspect the advanced configuration.
+6. Click on "Next" to inspect the advanced configuration.
 7. Click "Launch" to start the pipeline!

 !!!
 Tip